-The marketing function is regularly critiqued for seeking significant organizational resources but not measuring the short-term effects and longterm outcomes of outlays.
+The marketing function is regularly critiqued for seeking significant organizational resources but measuring the short-term effects and longterm outcomes of outlays.
 This has led to a credibility problem for the marketing function.
 To overcome this weakness, marketing professionals need tools and frameworks to examine the rationale and impact of their decisions carefully.
 These tools can increase the quality of day-to-day decision-making and marketing strategy formulation.
 Understanding performance metrics and using them appropriately is the central theme of this course.
 In today's day-rich world, performance dashboards are continuously flashing in front of managers; this course is about creating and leveraging such dashboards to enhance the performance of the marketing function.

-MSM 1001 - Artificial Intelligence for Management - 2 Credits
+MSM 1001 - Artificial Intelligence for Management - 2 Credits business applications of AI.

-The integration of Artificial Intelligence (AI) is revolutionizing the operational procedures of organizations across various industries and job functions.
-Irrespective of any job, business or industry, AI has augmented various activities and improved the efficiency of the overall system.
-This course specifically focuses on the practical business applications of AI.
 It also places a significant emphasis on the technologies that facilitate these applications.
 As part of this course, students will get the opportunity to learn Machine Learning (Supervised, Unsupervised, Semisupervised and Reinforcement Learning), Neural Networks and Deep Learning, Robotics, Recommender systems and other AI enabled technologies such as Virtual Assistants, Facial Recognition, and self-driving cars.
 Furthermore, students will learn about Large Language Models, Generative AI and get a hands-on experience on prompt engineering.
-Additionally, students will gain knowledge on the AI adoption framework for business, AI strategy, ethical considerations, Privacy and security concerns, Responsible AI practices, and the AI policy initiatives implemented by different governments.
+Additionally, students will gain knowledge on the AI adoption framework for business, Al strategy, ethical considerations, Privacy and security concerns, Responsible AI practices, and the AI policy initiatives implemented by different governments.